keaSystemIntegration/gift-wishing/docs/how_to.md

 # Proxy

-This service was built using `HAProxy` and the `Lua Programming Language`, which we use to extend upon the features *HAProxy* offers.
+This service was built using `HAProxy` and the `Lua Programming Language`, which we use to extend upon the features _HAProxy_ offers.

-*HAProxy* is a free, open-source service that offers a high availability load balanced and reverse proxy for TCP and HTTP requests.
+_HAProxy_ is a free, open-source service that offers a high availability load balanced and reverse proxy for `TCP` and `HTTP` requests.

-*Lua* is a lightweight cross-platform programming language designed for embedded use in applications.
-It is written in ANSI C, which makes it highly portable.
+_Lua_ is a lightweight cross-platform programming language designed for embedded use in applications.
+It is written in `ANSI C`, which makes it highly portable.

 Our proxy service is responsible with the internet traffic management towards our other services.
 It sits directly between the client application and our microservice network.
+Alongside that, it also acts as a `Firewall`, so as to prohibit unauthorized access to our services.

 ![System diagram](./overview_of_the_system/System_Design.png)

+... (maybe more explanations)

 ### Pre-Requisites